SUSE-Cloud/suse-cloud-appliances/kiwi/README.md

 # KIWI appliance for Crowbar admin node

-[KIWI](https://en.opensuse.org/Portal:KIWI) is used to build a `.qcow2` virtual disk, which will then be converted into a Vagrant box by **FIXME**.
+[KIWI](https://en.opensuse.org/Portal:KIWI) is used to build a `.vmdk` virtual disk, which will then be converted into a Vagrant box by **FIXME**.

 Here's [a quick introduction to KIWI](http://doc.opensuse.org/projects/kiwi/doc/#chap.introduction)